MedYassineWerdani/Predicting-Student-Depression/README.md

 ![Feature Importance](images/topfeatures_for_xgboost_and_randomforest.png)

-The visualization shows that suicidal thoughts, academic pressure, sleep duration, and financial stress are among the most important predictors of student depression.
+The visualization shows that suicidal thoughts, academic pressure, and financial stress are among the most important predictors of student depression.

 ## Chatbot & Fine-Tuning